Low-temperature cooking: Gravy

 Low-temperature cooking reduces the amount of fat and juices, normally used to make gravy, rendered out of the meat.
 However, when using a plastic bag, little to no evaporation occurs while the meat is cooking, which results in plentiful bag juices.

 Practice

 Sous-vide low-temperature cooking is carried out by vacuum-sealing food in a plastic bag placed in a water bath or combi steamer with precisely controlled temperature for a long time.
 The food may then be browned by heating the surfaces to a much higher temperature of perhaps 200 C, using a roasting pan or a blow torch prior to serving.
 A dishwasher has been used to cook salmon.

 Temperature Table

-Below is the table of minimum core temperature for different food.
+Below is the table of minimum internal temperatures required for food safety of different foods.